mannuelf/lastfm-nodejs-client/README.md

 ### Import it

-Import module
+Import the client module:

 ```js
 import { lastFm } from 'lastfm-nodejs-client';
 ```

-Import as types
+Import the Types as type:

 ```js
 import type { Artist, Track, User, WeeklyAlbum } from 'lastfm-nodejs-client/@types';